Survey Results: The Most Attractive Female Body Composition (Muscle, Fat & Proportions)

 How Muscular Should a Woman Be?

 The first question looked at how muscle mass influenced attractiveness.
 When we conducted the survey, these bodies weren’t labelled or ordered.
-But to make the results easier to talk about, I’ve labelled them as thin, athletic, strong, and very strong.
+But to make the results easier to talk about, I’ve sorted them from thinnest to strongest and labelled them as thin, athletic, strong, and very strong.

 Most men and women rated the “strong” female body as the most attractive, and most women listed it as their goal body.
 The “athletic” body came in a close second, scooping up almost all of the remaining votes.
 We also asked men to select all the bodies they found attractive, at which point the “athletic” body pulled slightly ahead.
 It’s the body that’s attractive to the widest variety of people.

-As we mentioned above, though, there was a wider spread of preferences here than with our other surveys.
+As we mentioned above, however, there was a wider range of preferences here than in our other surveys.
 When we surveyed women about which male bodies they found attractive, some male bodies got 0 votes.
 But with women’s bodies, even the least popular option had 62 men saying they found it the most attractive.

 Then we asked men how strong they wanted their female significant other to be.
 The most popular answer was “stronger than average.”
 And when we asked women how strong they wanted to be, they, too, wanted to be stronger than average.
 (Note that the order of the questions was randomized, so some people were asked this question before being shown any photos.)